Automate to Survive: a Celerity and Adobe event

 - Develop requirements before reviewing product features – Outline exactly what you need to avoid getting distracted by technology that won’t cater to your end goals.

-- Consider cross-department benefits – Speak to other departments about the data that they are interested in utilising, to make sure your technology benefits more than one department.
+- Consider cross-department benefits – Speak to other departments about the data that they are interested in utilizing, to make sure your technology benefits more than one department.

 - Select finalists – Now that you have your list of requirements, you can create a shortlist of technology you’re interested in adopting.